 "Before attempting to color your hair at home, it's important that you understand what color your hair is," Lee says.
 "Are you a medium, warm brown?
 Or maybe a light, cool blonde?"
-To do so, she recommends paying close attention to color guides on product websites and at-home boxes to match your natural color.
+She recommends paying close attention to color guides on product websites and at-home boxes to match your natural color.
 Plan to grab two boxes if your hair is super thick or long and, regardless, always do a patch test on a small, bottom section of hair before doing the full job.

 Still nervous?
 For extra clarity around your color and formula choice, Lee suggests checking in with your hairdresser.
 "Call your colorist and talk to them honestly about what your goal is," Lee says.
 "This will help to avoid color correction later."
 Keep scrolling for more pro tips, plus the products that make it easy, ahead.